-- Disease regression should be achieved on at least one endometrial sample before women attempt to conceive.

-✓ - assisted reproduction may be considered as live birth is higher and may prevent relapse compared to women attempting natural conception.
-[C] - Regression of EH should be achieved before ART as this is associated with higher implantation and clinical pregnancy rates.
+- Disease regression should be achieved on at least one endometrial sample before women attempt to conceive. - Assisted reproduction may be considered as the live birth rate is higher and it may prevent relapse compared with women who attempt natural conception.
+[C] - Regression of endometrial hyperplasia should be achieved before ARTas this is associated with higher implantation and clinical pregnancy rates.
 [B]